adjust/dev-docs/docs/ios/features/configuration/disable.md

 ## Check enabled status

 You can check if the Adjust SDK is enabled at any time by calling the `isEnabled` method.
-This method returns a boolean vaule.
+This method returns a boolean value.

 ```{include} /ios/fragments/Adjust.md
 :start-after: isEnabled